A quality keyring made from a real 1951 sixpence, the perfect 70th birthday gift - a wonderful way to remember their birth year.

 If you are after a different date, head over to out listing 'Sixpence Year Coin keyring 1928 To 1967' where you can pick your own coin date from 1928 to 1967.
-Coins may vary in monarchs and dates from the photograph, however all coins are carefully selected and we only use coins that are in mint condition.
+Coins may vary in monarchs and dates from the photograph, however all coins are carefully selected and we only use coins that are in good condition.

 Add an engraving?